 Heal for 30 every time you Heal an ally with Moonlight.

 Generate 6% Moonlight for each enemy hit with Light Bow.

-With Goddess' Blessing, we need more up-time on Moonlight and a way to generate if faster once we run out of juice, hence Moonlight Garden III.
+With Goddess' Blessing, we need more up-time on Moonlight and a way to generate if faster once we run out of juice, hence Moonlight Garden III (it triggers even on shields and deployables).
+Learning to weave in attacks in between heals almost guarantees you'll always have at least 50% of bar.
 With this build, we also don't need to move Luna around too much, she can help with point captures, babysitting your backline from flanks or just guarding a certain area.
-We also have speed buff maxed, a little bit of self-sustain, and a reliable rest once we get to half of hit points.
+We also have speed buff again, a small juice bar buff, a little bit of self-sustain, and a reliable reset once we get to half of hit points.